-If you have not undertaken an industrial placement as an undergraduate, obtaining some relevant work experience is a valuable way of gaining an insight into your options and building your CV.
+If you haven't undertaken an industrial placement as an undergraduate, obtaining some relevant work experience is a valuable way of gaining an insight into your options and building your CV.
 If your chosen company does not offer a formal scheme, try sending a speculative CV asking for work shadowing or short-term work experience.
 As many manufacturing and scientific companies are global, there may also be opportunities to work and gain experience overseas.

-Volunteering is an excellent way of enhancing your CV.
+Volunteering is another excellent way of enhancing your CV.
 Although you may not find many opportunities that directly relate to your chemistry degree, there are many schemes that focus on related areas such as the environment, sustainability, ethics and medicine.